NikWindup/bookry/README.md

 ## Resources used
 * Django for the backend
-* React and Vite for the frontend
+* Flet for frontend
-* requests to request from the api
+* requests to get data from the api
-* django-cors-headers to enable the frontend to make requests to the backend